 In addition to the performance measures set by the Committee, there is an underpin that the Committee must be satisfied that the financial and non-financial performance of the business over the performance period warrants the level of vesting.

+Payments

+are subject to

+clawback in

+the event of

+misstatement

+of

+performance,

-clawback in the event of misstatement of performance, errors in the assessment of performance conditions or misconduct.
+errors in the

+assessment of

+performance

+conditions or

+misconduct.